ntop/ntopng/doc/src/user_interface/shared/settings/tags.rst

   column.
 Since alerts are historical records, the tags shown are the ones that were active on the host/flow at the time the alert was generated, not the current ones.
+- On the **Assets** page, as part of each asset's details: user-defined tags assigned to a host, manually or through `Application-Based Tagging`_, are propagated to its corresponding entry in the assets database.

-Tags can also be used to filter traffic across the UI (e.g. in the Flows and Historical Flows, and in the Alerts Explorer).
+Tags can also be used to filter traffic and assets across the UI (e.g. in the Flows and Historical Flows, the Alerts Explorer, and the Assets page).

 Using Tags for Notifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^